chemprop/chemprop/README.md

 Users must select in which way bond descriptors are used.
 The command line option `--bond_descriptors feature` concatenates the bond-level features with the bond feature vectors before the D-MPNN, such that they are used during message-passing.
 For atomic/bond properties prediction, the command line option `--bond_descriptors descriptor` concatenates the new features to the embedded bond features after the D-MPNN with an additional linear layer.
 Alternatively, the user can overwrite the default bond features with the custom features using the option `--overwrite_default_bond_features`.

-Similar to molecule-, and atom-level features, the bond-level descriptors and features are scaled by default.
+Similar to molecule-level and atom-level features, the bond-level descriptors and features are scaled by default.
 This can be disabled with the option `--no_bond_descriptor_scaling`.

 ### Spectra